hostjane/hostjane.github.io/_pages/getting-started.md

 If you've been refunded by a Seller, the funds will be available as cleared funds in your account.
 Your HostJane balance will show these funds.

-You can withdraw the amount to your PayPal or bank account.
+<span class="green">You can withdraw the amount to your PayPal or bank account.</span>

 Handling fees are not refundable.